 That is a very over brief description of OCD from the DSM-4-TR.

 For more on OCD and its treatment, I would refer you to another site here on WordPress called ocdtalk.

-They person with Obsessive Compulsive Personality Disorder is also likely to practice “perseveration” meaning they can’t let something go.
+A person with Obsessive-Compulsive Personality Disorder is also likely to practice “perseveration” meaning they can’t let something go.
 They will keep trying to get something just right even after it no longer matters.